 Field experience and work in a social agency setting.
-Open only to students in M.S.A. program.
+Open only to students in MPA program.
+(S/U grade).

 ANTHROPOLOGY (ANT)

 552. CULTURAL ANTHROPOLOGY.
 (5-0-5)

 A study of patterns of behavior growing out of group life, stressing the background, diffusion, and interrelations of human cultures.
 Attention is given to preliterate as well as national societies.